rubyonjets/jets-docs/_includes/learn/how-jets-deletes.md

 Since everything is codified, you end up back in a clean state. 😄

 Congrats!
-You have successfully created, modified, and deleted a Jets API Project.
+You have successfully created, modified, and deleted a Jets {{ include.type }} Project.

 Next, we'll look at some next steps.